Stereotypes of British people: Teeth

 Americans often joke about the British having bad teeth.
 This stereotype appears to stem from a particularly American view of dental health in which artificially straightened and whitened teeth (sometimes referred to as "Hollywood teeth") are the healthiest, but this primarily affects only the outer appearance of teeth and some evidence has shown that artificial whitening actually has a negative effect on dental health.
 A report by the World Health Organization from 2000 on the dental health of 12-year-old children had the UK scoring only slightly higher than the US on the decay-missing-filled index, with an average of 1.4-1.5 decayed, missing or filled teeth per child in the United Kingdom, compared to 1.4 in the United States.
+Additionally, modern reports consistently rank British teeth as healthier (if only slightly) than American teeth for adults.

 Jokes about British teeth appear in American popular culture.
 In "Last Exit to Springfield", an episode of the American animated sitcom The Simpsons, a strict dentist scares Ralph Wiggum into brushing his teeth by showing him a fictional book titled The Big Book of British Smiles that depicts a Queen's Guard member and Charles, Prince of Wales, with exaggeratedly crooked teeth.
 A Rimmel cosmetics television advertisement featuring the English fashion model Georgia May Jagger became an internet meme in 2014.
 In the advertisement, Jagger says "get the London look" and viewers ultimately associated the "London look" with the gap between her front teeth.

 Unrelenting negativity

-Many international observers, as well as some British people have found British people constantly negative.
 British immigrants to Australia are sometimes called "whinging poms", meaning moaning English people.